 In Zendesk Support, you can create custom drop-down lists that contain multiple levels of organization.
 Using Explore, you can analyse the data returned by each level of your custom drop-down list.

-In this Explore recipe, you'll create a drop-down list with three levels and then create some Explore queries that analyze results from it.
+In this Explore recipe, you'll create a drop-down list with three levels and then create some Explore reports that analyze results from it.

 This recipe contains the following topics:

 Skill level: Advanced